kevinwlu/fye/2025/README.md

 * [Open Syllabus Project](https://en.wikipedia.org/wiki/Open_Syllabus_Project) (OSP)
 ## Lesson 5 - Thrive at Stevens: A Holistic Wellness Approach
 * [How to do nothing](https://medium.com/@the_jennitaur/how-to-do-nothing-57e100f59bbb) by [Jenny Odell](https://en.wikipedia.org/wiki/Jenny_Odell)
+  > Chapter 1: The Case for Nothing \
+  > Chapter 2: The Impossibility of Retreat \
+  > Chapter 3: Anatomy of a Refusal \
+  > Chapter 4: Exercises in Attention \
+  > Chapter 5: Ecology of Strangers \
+  > Chapter 6: Restoring the Grounds for Thought
   * [Eyeo 2017](https://vimeo.com/232544904)
   * [Eyeo festival](https://en.wikipedia.org/wiki/Eyeo_festival)
   * [How to Do Nothing: Resisting The Attention Economy](https://www.youtube.com/watch?v=izjlP9qtmBU), Talks at Google, August 8, 2019